Museums and art

 - In Ilulissat WOG exhibits arts and crafts by local artists.
 The works are made from materials such as seal claws, reindeer antlers, musk ox horn and soapstone.
 Each describes the traditions and history associated with them.

-- Products made from beluga whale, walrus, killer whale and minke whale require an export licence – a so-called CITES permit, which must be submitted on purchase.
+- Products made from beluga whale, walrus and minke whale require an export licence – a so-called CITES permit, which must be submitted on purchase.